solliancenet/security-defender-workshop-400/day-01/activity02-migrating-sentinel.md

 1. Is it possible to filter raw event and log data before it gets to Azure Sentinel?
 2. How might WWI enrich their data before it gets into Azure Sentinel?
+3. Are all the connectors supported in Log Analytics / Azure Sentinel?
+4. What items will WWI need to migrate from Splunk?
+Can any of it be automated?
+5. If not all connectors are supported, can they run in a hybrid mode until they are?